Early Life

 Philanthropy

-The Johnson family is known for its philanthropy, with contributions to various non-profit organizations in the Boston area, including Harvard University, Historic New England, and the Institute of Contemporary Art.
+The Johnson family is known for their philanthropic endeavors.
+They have been major donors to various nonprofits in Boston, including Harvard University, Historic New England, and the Institute of Contemporary Art.